Virtual Office Address for GST and Company Registration

 1. General Legality: Virtual offices are recognized and accepted by the Indian government, with the Ministry of Corporate Affairs issuing guidelines for their use in company registration and compliance.

-2. ROC Compliance: Businesses must register their virtual office address with the Registrar of Companies (ROC).
+2. ROC Compliance: Businesses must register their virtual office space with the Registrar of Companies (ROC).
 They must display the company name and address outside the office premises and ensure the address is printed on business letters, billheads, and the company website.
 Maintaining statutory registers and books of accounts at the registered office or a declared place is also mandatory.
 Businesses must be prepared for potential physical inspections by ROC officials.

 3. GST Compliance: If a business's turnover exceeds the threshold, GST registration is required.
 Regular and accurate filing of taxes is crucial.
 The virtual office provider should offer support for GST audits and visits, with the business owner being present during such inspections.